Larry Asante: Cleveland Browns

 The Cleveland Browns selected Asante in the fifth round (160th overall) in the 2010 NFL draft.

 Asante and the Browns agreed to a four-year contract worth about $1.96 million on July 16, 2010.

 Asante was waived by the Browns on September 4, 2010.

 On September 5, 2010 Asante was signed to the Browns practice squad.

 Tampa Bay Buccaneers

 Asante was signed off the Tampa Bay Buccaneers practice squad after a season-ending injury to starting rookie Cody Grimm.
 He appeared in the final two games of the 2010 season, recording an interception against Drew Brees in the season finale against the New Orleans Saints.
 He was released on August 30, 2012.

 Indianapolis Colts

 Asante signed a reserve/future contract with the Indianapolis Colts on December 31, 2012.

 Oakland Raiders

 Asante signed with the Oakland Raiders on August 6, 2014.

 Personal life

 Asante has three children.
-His younger brother Eugene plays college football at Auburn.
+His younger brother Eugene plays college football for the Auburn Tigers.